-The following table provides information about our equity compensation plan as of December 31, 2016 (shares in thousands):
+The following table provides information about our equity compensation plan as of December 31, 2017 (shares in thousands):

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights ^{(1),(2),(3)} (a) ex outs ighted average ercise price of tanding options, ants and rights (4) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 697 \$ 5.03 4,364 Equity compensation plans not approved by security holders - - - Total 697 \$ 5.03 4,364
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(1),(2),(3) (a) ex outs ighted average ercise price of tanding options, ants and rights (4) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 469 \$ 5.37 4,206 Equity compensation plans not approved by security holders Total 469 \$ 5.37 4,206

-(1) Includes 192 PSU awards granted to certain executive officers and management team.
+(1) Includes approximately 158 PSU awards granted to certain executive officers and management team.
 The awards vest based on service requirements along with achievement of certain financial goals established for a three-year performance period, and can range from 60% of the PSU awards if minimum thresholds are achieved to a maximum of 150%.
-Of the 192 PSU shares, 82 are calculated at 150% of the target award while the remaining 110 are calculated at 100% of target.
+Of the 158 PSU shares, 45 are calculated at 115% of the target award, 65 are calculated at 100% of target, and 48 are calculated at 0% of target.

-(2) Includes 72 PSU awards granted to certain management personnel pursuant to the acquisition of Octane (see Note 2 of Notes to Consolidated Financial Statements).
+(2) Includes approximately 14 PSU awards granted to certain management personnel pursuant to the acquisition of Octane (see Note 2 of notes to consolidated financial statements).
 The awards vest based on service requirements along with achievement of certain financial goals established for a three-year performance period.
-The 72 PSU shares are currently calculated at 0% of the target award, and plans to modify or cancel and replace the existing awards are being considered by our Board of Directors.
+The 14 PSU shares were authorized for replacement by our Board of Directors during 2017 and will be processed in 2018.

-(3) Excludes 153 RSA and RSU awards outstanding at December 31, 2016, of which 44 RSA shares are subject to vesting and release, and 109 RSU shares are subject to forfeiture.

-(4) Weighted average exercise price shown in column (b) does not take into account the PSU awards included in column (a) of the table.
+- (3) Excludes 238 RSA and RSU awards outstanding at December 31, 2017, of which 47 RSA shares are subject to vesting and release, and 191 RSU shares are subject to forfeiture. - (4) Weighted average exercise price shown in column (b) does not take into account the PSU awards included in column (a) of the table.